 The exterior staircase is located to the back of the house, providing ingress and egress to the upstairs verandah.

-The Cherry Garden Great House sits on about 2 acres of what was a very large sugar plantation in the 17th century.
+The Cherry Garden Great House sits on about 2 acres, a fraction of what was a very large sugar plantation in the 17th century.
 Over the course of 20 years, Ezekiel Gomerall expanded his plantation from 1694 to 1714 to about 300 acres by purchasing and annexing several parcels.
 Today, the property is a majestic older home in a residential community that spreads on the foothills of some of Jamaica's highest and most beautiful mountain ranges.

 Nothing captures the spirit and sense of the grounds, the gardens and the views from Cherry Garden great house in the nineteenth century, than the memories captured by the british historian, writer and traveler, James Anthony Froude, when he visited the Cherry Garden estate in 1888...